hydra3333/vapoursynth-cnr3/src/CNR3_Coder_Restart_Introduction_to_CMS07_0.md

 checkpoint / in-zone slot, and that shutdown clear() releases everything with a warning on any non-zero pin — **before** any `getFrame` integration.

-**Please estimate and create the file/header/structure layout yourself** based on CMS07.0 and your experience.
-It will be a draft a program structure design aligned with separation of responsibilities (eg pixel processing must not own cache/scheduling policy; the cache manager must not contain pixel logic, etc).
-To include likely `.h` files, the `.cpp` files, internal structures within each, the includes, the function names/signatures (with function purpose/parameter comments) needed to comply with CMS07.0 (some of which is mentioned above).
-Propose it back to me for review and subsequent creation into new .h and .cpp files.
+**Please PROPOSE the file/header/structure layout (as text, for review) — do not create any files yet.** Base it on CMS07.0 and your experience: a draft program structure design aligned with separation of responsibilities (e.g. pixel processing must not own cache/scheduling policy; the cache manager must not contain pixel logic, etc).
+Include the likely `.h` files, the `.cpp` files, internal structures within each, the includes, and the function names/signatures (with function purpose/parameter comments) needed to comply with CMS07.0 (some of which is noted above).
+Propose it back to me; actual file creation follows only after my review and explicit sign-off (per "do not act on this section yet" above).

 ## Second step — salvage